atinghosh/VAE-pytorch/README.md

 # Variational-Autoencoder
 Contains code to learn variational autoencoder model on MNIST dataset using pytorch.

-L = No. of montecarlo samples for gradient calculation
+L = No. of monte carlo samples for gradient calculation

 Gaussian loss is given by